 of lfactor()

-channels should contain a latent factor, while argument
+defines which responses should have a latent factor, while argument correlated

 .